AdobeDocs/marketo.es-ES/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-explorer/create-a-revenue-explorer-report.md

    ![](assets/image2015-3-24-14-3a22-3a32.png)

-   Excelente!
+   ¡Excelente!
 Ha creado oficialmente un informe.
 Es hora de personalizar añadiendo algunos campos.

    ![](assets/image2015-3-24-13-3a26-3a8.png)